Hudson River Climate Resilience Case Studies

 COAST is a sophisticated economic analysis tool that allows for visualizations of the costs of flood damage under different scenarios.
 DEC's Hudson River Estuary Program funds the use of the COAST tool.

 The Task Force's Final Report and Future Steps

 The work of the Task Forces culminates in a final report delivered to - municipal decision-makers.
 The report includes detailed recommendations on how the municipality can become flood resilient through various planning, operations, public outreach, and emergency management activities in the short and long terms.
 In addition, the report details site-based recommendations examining each stretch of the community's waterfront considering:

 - Where natural shorelines and innovative architecture might be combined to create resilient neighborhoods

 - Where wetlands and high water should be allowed to migrate inland to safeguard the natural resources of the Hudson

-The Hudson River Estuary Program will continue to provide technical assistance to Kingston's efforts to implement the Task Force's recommendations and create a safer flood-resilient waterfront.
-Kingston is now well-positioned to apply for funding from state and federal sources.
-To view the entire report, click on the "Kingston Task Force Final Report" link found on the right-hand column.
+The Hudson River Estuary Program will continue to provide technical assistance to Task Force communities' efforts to implement final recommendations and create safer flood-resilient waterfronts.
+Furthermore, these communities are now better-positioned to apply for funding from state and federal sources.